-Here’s what we know about the Apple iOS 15 changes:
+Here’s everything we know about the Apple iOS 15 changes.

 With all the recent data privacy changes, it’s difficult to keep up with every update.

-To recap, the most relevant changes that Apple will release with iOS 15, macOS Monterey, iPadOS 15, and WatchOS 8 include the ability to:
+The most relevant changes that Apple released with iOS 15, macOS Monterey, iPadOS 15, and WatchOS 8 include the ability to:

-- Hide specific (e.g., city-level) location data by blocking IP addresses
+- Hide specific location data by blocking IP addresses

 - Obscure click-through activity by using a proxy email address

-Apple has been a long-time champion of digital privacy and these latest features are meant to establish their leadership in the privacy space.
+Apple has been a long-time champion of digital privacy, and these latest features are meant to establish its leadership in the privacy space.

 How does this affect your Klaviyo account?

-- Location tracking may no longer be reliable at the city and region/state level
+- Location tracking may no longer be reliable at the city and state level

 - Revenue attribution may be inflated

-Depending on your list size, your subscriber demographics, your segments, and other factors unique to your business, there are certain steps you can take in order to optimize your Klaviyo account for the changes to come.
+Depending on your list size, your subscriber demographics, your segments, and other factors unique to your business—there are certain steps you can take in order to optimize your Klaviyo account for the changes.

-What if I’m just getting started or have a small list?
+What if I’m just getting started or have a small email list?

-Don’t stress if you’re just getting started with Klaviyo or have a list size that’s less than 1,000 contacts—you likely have higher impact areas that you want to focus on right now.
+Don’t stress if you’re just getting started with Klaviyo, or if you have a email list size that’s fewer than 1,000 contacts—you likely have areas of higher impact that you want to focus on right now.

 Keep an eye on the changes and consider using click rates as your primary engagement metric.

-There are a couple ways Klaviyo will be helping you estimate the impact to your account.
+There are a couple ways Klaviyo will be helping you understand the impact to your account.

 What about revenue attribution?